 ESL Teaching in Mexico as a Freelancer – my story of how I ended up here.

-And of course, being an English speaker isn’t enough.
+As he’ll tell you, being an English speaker isn’t enough.
 You need to become an expert in the mechanics of the language:

 If you have any questions, please leave a comment.